polychromatic/website/pages/devices.md

 Polychromatic by itself is just a frontend, and doesn't contain driver code to directly control RGB hardware.

-Currently, Polychromatic v0.7.0 only supports [OpenRazer].
+This project only supports [OpenRazer] at the moment.
 In future, we'd like to add support for other brands using [phue](https://github.com/polychromatic/polychromatic/issues/296), [OpenRGB](https://github.com/polychromatic/polychromatic/issues/340) and [libratbag](https://github.com/polychromatic/polychromatic/issues/339).